wafman/city_explorer/README.md

 Number and name of feature: Refactor to Separate Files

-Estimate of time needed to complete: 1 hour
+Estimate of time needed to complete: 1 hours

 Start time: 7:00am

-Finish time:
+Finish time: 8:00am

-Actual time needed to complete:
+Actual time needed to complete: 1 hour

-Number and name of feature:
+Number and name of feature: Capture Event data

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1 hour

-Start time:
+Start time: 8:00am

 Finish time:

 Actual time needed to complete:

-Number and name of feature:
+Number and name of feature: API request

 Estimate of time needed to complete: